puneet4840/Computer-Networking/README.md

 e.g. When you access a website, your router determines the best path for the data packets to travel across the internet to reach the web server.

-6 - _Data-Link Layer_:- This layer check the error in each layer.
+6 - _Data-Link Layer_:- This layer check the error in each packet.
 This layer packages the data into manageable chunks and adds error-checking information.
 It's responsible for ensuring the data gets delivered to the correct device on the same network segment.

 e.g. When data is transferred from your computer to a switch in your office network, the data link layer handles the addressing and ensures error-free delivery.

 7 - _Physical Layer_:- It is responsile for physical transmission of data over wired cable or wireless signal.
+It finds the best path to send the data packet.

 e.g. When you plug an Ethernet cable into your computer and connect it to a router, you're working with the physical layer.

-**TCP/IP Model**
+###TCP/IP Model

+TCP/IP model is simplified and practical model for understanding how data is transmitted from one device to other device over the internet.
+It was designed by Department of Defence (DoD) in 1960.

+**What does TCP/IP do?**

+The main work of this model is to transfer the data from one device to another device.
+The main condition of this process is to make data reliable and accurate so that receiver will receive the same information which is send by the sender.

+**How does TCP/IP work?**

+Whenever we want to send something over internet using TCP/IP model, the TCP/IP mdeol divides the data into packets at sender's end and the same pckets have to be recombined at the receiver's end from the same data.

+5 Layers of TCP/IP model:-

+1 - _Application Layer_:- Application Layer is which the user interacts.
+It provides network services directly to end-user applications.

+2 - _Transport Layer_:- Transport layer divides the data into packets and ensures data gets delivered accuratly and in correct order between the devices.

+3 - _Network Layer_:- Network layer add the source and destination ip address to each data packet and responsible for routing data packets from one device to another.

+4 - _Data-Link Layer_:- This layer check the error in each packet.
+This layer packages the data into manageable chunks and adds error-checking information.

+5 - _Physical Layer_:- It is responsile for physical transmission of data over wired cable or wireless signal.
+It finds the best path to send the data packet.